juju/docs/src/en/controllers-config.md

       ReadOnlyMethods updated from https://github.com/juju/juju/blob/2.3/apiserver/observer/auditfilter.go#L130
-      Include ability to set configuration key:value pairs by file Show how to use spaces 'juju-mgmt-space' and 'juju-ha-space' (wth 'juju bootstrap' and 'juju enable-ha')
+      Include ability to set configuration key:value pairs by file Show how to use spaces 'juju-mgmt-space' and 'juju-ha-space' (wth 'juju bootstrap' and 'juju enable-ha') Reformat table: monospace the key names, new column for RT
 table_of_contents: True

 # Configuring controllers